 Check on your container with eggs often, like every day, and keep notes of any changes in the eggs.

-Eggs from an infertile clutch often won’t last more than 3 weeks and will become moldy, yellow, or dried out looking after a short period of incubation.
+Eggs from an infertile clutch often won’t last more than three weeks and will become moldy, yellow, or dried out looking after a short period of incubation.

 Fertile eggs, on the other hand, will be white and solid.

 But sometimes, even damaged-looking eggs can turn out to be fertile, so be patient before you throw away or flush any potential crested gecko hatchlings!

 There’s no substitute for experience when it comes to making these distinctions.

 After the 60-70 day mark, if incubation conditions have been ideal and the eggs fertile, it might be time for a gecko egg hatching.

 When a hatchling gecko is ready to enter the world, it will slit the eggshell, though it may take 12-24 hours to emerge fully.

 Do not remove babies until they are fully out, as they will be taking this time to feed off what’s left of their yolk sacs.

 Once the babies are fully exposed, be ready to transfer them to a small, separate terrarium.